barionleg/GVAR-Tools/README.md

 # GVAR Tools

+**THIS REPOSITORY IS ARCHIVED: no further development will take place.**

 GVAR tools - a set of (crappy) tools for dealing with GVAR data from GOES-13, currently only an image decoder.

 ## Installation